Close

 Tourist and Visitor Visas

 The Destination Thailand Visa (DTV), launched in July 2024, offers a multi-entry, long-stay option valid for 5 years with multiple entries, permitting up to 180 days per entry, extendable once per entry for an additional 180 days.
-The visa fee is 10,000 THB per entry or extension.
+The application fee is 10,000 THB, and each in-country extension is processed at local immigration offices for 1,900 THB; financial evidence of at least 500,000 THB is strictly verified as of 2026.
 Eligible activities include remote work for foreign companies, participation in Thai cultural activities (such as Muay Thai and cooking classes), medical treatments, and seminars.

-Visa on Arrival (VoA) permits travelers from 31 countries to apply for entry at immigration checkpoints, allowing stays of up to 15 days.
+Visa on Arrival (VoA) permits travelers from 31 countries to apply for entry at immigration checkpoints, allowing stays of up to 15 days; the approved 2026 framework will cut this list to three countries once in force.

 Business and Work Visas